Lion's Mane Supplement

 2) Cardioprotective effects.
 As indicated by traditional Chinese medicine, H. erinaceus offers benefits for cardiovascular health.
 Its lipid-lowering effect is due to the action of the polymers it produces.
-When administered orally, these natural compounds are able to reduce blood levels of LDL-cholesterol and triglycerides, and increase those of HDL-cholesterol.
-It’s thought that polymers may also play a role in modulating the expression of a gene involved in lipid metabolism (5).
+When administered orally, these natural compounds are able to reduce blood levels of LDL-cholesterol and triglycerides and increase those of HDL-cholesterol.
+It is thought that polymers may also play a role in modulating the expression of a gene involved in lipid metabolism (5).

 4) Support for stomach health.
 Several years ago, a study demonstrated the benefits of Hericium erinaceus in relieving stomach ache (16), an effect believed to be related to its saponin content.

 Liquid solvents such as water are normally used to obtain a mushroom extract.
 This acts a bit like a vegetable soup where the hot water enables chemical compounds to be extracted from solids.
 Immersing Hericium erinaceus in hot water for a certain period, allows all its water-soluble compounds, including its precious β-glucans, to be extracted.
 The liquid obtained is then dehydrated, producing a powder that’s highly-concentrated in active principles.